-College-level coursework or approved normed test that shows student proficiency through the first intermediate level of a foreign language.
+College-level coursework or approved normed test that shows student proficiency through the second elementary level of a foreign language.
 Courses that fulfill this requirement have the designation L/ in their titles.

 General Education courses in Foreign Language help students achieve proficiency in listening, reading, speaking, and writing as well as familiarity with other cultures.
 Not all students will require the same number of courses to achieve proficiency.
 The various options for demonstrating proficiency are: